ashutoshmjain/gita/src/thought.md

 </div>

 You may find the comparison between an operating system and a primitive narrative rather odd - an amusing flight of imagination!
 But the idea of sentient beings, living in the virtual realms of artificial general intelligence isn't far-fetched.
-A compelling thought is what would be their relationship to underlying computer infrastructure?
+A compelling thought is what would be their relationship to underlying computing infrastructure?
 Wouldn't they  relate to an operating system as we to a primitive scripture !
 It might define boundaries of their value system just as scriptures defined our morality.
 Nick Bostrom and Carl Shulman suggest in their [recent paper](https://nickbostrom.com/propositions.pdf) that consciousness is substrate independednt

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)